EvaMaeRey/evamaerey/content/talk/korbel-reproducibility/index.md

 # - internal-project
 publishDate: "2017-01-01T00:00:00Z"
 # slides: example
 summary: What are project organization best practices?
-Discussion will emphasize on dynamic documents with the aim of getting participants up and running with these tools.
+Discussion will emphasize dynamic documents with the aim of getting participants up and running with these tools.
 tags: [reproduciblility, workflow, R, ]
 title: "Dynamic Documents and Reproducibility"
 url_code: ""